Music and Dances

 Photos, videos and sounds are available for licensing, both for multimedia use and paper publications.
 For the terms and conditions, contact the author from the Contact page

-The time in the tropical rainforests of the Western Congo Basin, where the Aka pygmy people live, is 19:40.
-It's night time.
+The time in the tropical rainforests of the Western Congo Basin, where the Aka Pygmy people live, is 11:30.
 Every minute, at least 25 hectares (250.000 m²) of forest are destroyed around the world (source: WWF).Go to the Other Pygmy Peoples section index